TerminatorNL/Tiquality/README.md

 ## How it functions
 All calls to `Block.randomTickBlock()`, `Block.updateTickBlock()`, `Entity.onUpdate()` and `ITickable.tickTileEntity()` are redirected to Tiquality, which in turn finds the owner of a block using a customized high performance lookup.

-There are trackers associated with the block positions of the world, these trackers record how long an update took, and substract that from the 'granted nanoseconds' until it reaches zero.
+There are trackers associated with the block positions of the world, these trackers record how long an update took, and subtract that from the 'granted nanoseconds' until it reaches zero.
 When it reaches zero all future updates are queued for later, and doesn't tick right away.

 When the next tick comes around, all trackers get a granted amount of tracking time, meaning blocks update again.
 The queue is executed first.
 If the queue doesn't complete, new updates will be added to the queue if it isn't already.